BEST France Cruise Deals (2024 + 2025): Cheap & Discount Cruises to France - Cruise Critic

 Cruise Critic can help you find affordable cruise deals to France.
 Choose from the best cruise deals and specials for France cruises.
 Save up to 76% on last minute France cruises.
 For the best cruise deals, it’s best to book far in advance of your trip.
 Popular time cruise deals are released is during wave season (January - March).

-Popular France cruises often sail to Palma de Mallorca (Majorca), Cologne, Rudesheim, Basel and Breisach during their cruise itinerary.
-France cruises could leave from Bordeaux, La Romana, Palermo, Rome and Venice.
+Popular France cruises often sail to Hamburg, Honfleur, Basel, Frankfurt and Breisach during their cruise itinerary.
+France cruises could leave from Bordeaux, La Romana, Nice, Palermo and Rome.
 Most commonly, France cruises sail for 1-2 Days days.

 Sail to the destination of your dreams from the departure port that works best for you.
 Enjoy cruise perks all for one affordable price.
 Similar to a traditional all inclusive vacation, food and entertainment on board is included in your cruise fare.
 Most cruise lines also offer a special and affordable drink package for your trip.
 Different from an all inclusive resort, you wake up at a new port throughout your vacation rather than the same scenery.